えいたんごクイズ

 覚え方のコツ Memory Tip

-Think of let as "loosen" or "release."
-When something lets up, its force or pressure becomes less strong, like rain, wind, pain, work, or stress.
-It often does not mean fully stopped; it means the intensity has gone down.
+Think of `let` as "loosen" or "release," not only "allow."
+So when something `lets up`, the pressure or force becomes less strong, like rain, wind, pain, or stress.
+It often means not fully stopped, just becoming weaker.

 例文